Lockdown sees a spike in fake news being shared in SA

 “Sadly, the belief in fake news stories about healthcare from people is unavoidable, because people do not have specialist medical knowledge, so if claims are put in a way that sounds like they make sense, why would they not believe them?
 This is not the time for bad jokes, nor a time to instil fear.”

-For verified and accurate information visit the provincial landing page for coronavirus: www.westerncape.gov.za/coronavirus or contact the provincial hotline: 021 928 4102.@TheCapeArgus
+For verified and accurate information visit the provincial landing page for coronavirus: www.westerncape.gov.za/coronavirus or contact the provincial hotline: 021 928 4102.

 Cape Argus